nicholasjclark/mvgam/docs/README.md

 #> Initializing model
 ```

-Calculate the out of sample forecast from the fitted `mvgam` model
+Calculate the out of sample forecast from the fitted `mvgam` model and
+visualise 95% and 68% credible intervals

 ``` r
 fits <- MCMCvis::MCMCchains(lynx_mvgam$jags_output, 'ypred')